rhiot/rhiot/docs/readme.md

         new CustomProcessManager();
     }

-Custom process manager may be useful if for some reasons your Linux distribution requires executing some unusual commands in order to make the GPSD up and running.
+Custom process manager may be useful if your Linux distribution requires executing some unusual commands in order to make the GPSD up and running.

 #### BU353 type converters